mevalerio/marche-regional-election-simulator/README.md

 # Marche Regional Election Seat Allocation Simulator

-A Python implementation of the seat allocation algorithm for Marche Regional Council elections, following the electoral law L.R.
-27/2004 (Articles 18-19).
+A Python implementation of the seat allocation algorithm for Marche Regional Council elections, following the electoral law **L.R.
+27/2004 (Articles 18-19) as amended and applied in the 2025 regional election**.

 ## 📋 Overview

-This project simulates the complex seat distribution process for the Marche Regional Council, implementing:
+This project simulates the complex seat distribution process for the Marche Regional Council, implementing the most current version of the electoral law with all amendments as applied in the 2025 election cycle.
+The complete legal text is included in this repository as `Leggi e regolamenti regionali - Consiglio regionale delle Marche (1).pdf`.

+### Key Legal Framework

+- **Base Law**: L.R.
+27/2004, Articles 18-19 (Marche Regional Electoral Law)
+- **Version**: As amended and applied for the 2025 regional election
+- **Full Text**: Available in `Leggi e regolamenti regionali - Consiglio regionale delle Marche (1).pdf`
+- **Implementation**: Strict compliance with legal provisions as written

+### Electoral Mechanisms Implemented

 - **Coalition admission thresholds** (Art.
 18, comma 5-6)
 - **D'Hondt proportional allocation** with minimum bonus system (Art.
 19, comma 1-2)